Delete search term

 21 November 2024

-In the current session of the International Business Seminar Series, Ulrich Leicht-Deobald takes a fascinating look at innovations in Human Resources: Algorithms are increasingly determining companies' personnel selection.
+In this session of the International Business Seminar Series, Ulrich Leicht-Deobald took a fascinating look at innovations in Human Resources: Algorithms are increasingly determining companies' personnel selection.
 But is the process always fair?

 Erosion to Rejuvenation: Corporate Political Activities in Weak Institutional Environments